 How does your team trust stack up?

 Just make sure that increased transparency and accountability is balanced by the right levels of psychological safety, trust, empowerment, and collaboration.

 The Bottom Line

 A great team is a beautiful thing to watch and to be a part of.
-As a new manager, check your team against the five necessary elements above.
+As a new leader, check your team against the five necessary elements above.
 Are you creating the environment required to help your team to thrive?

 To learn more about how to build a great team at work, download 6 Ways to Foster Better Project Team Collaboration